CS272-FA24/hw8/README.md

 The `DWELLING_UNIT` is a number made up of *1 or more* digits.
 It is similar to a house number!

 The `DIVISION_NUMBER` is exactly a 1-digit number, 0-9, used to lookup the division name from a sector's list of the `GALATIC_MAP`.
 It is similar to a street name!
-For example, Alpha's Division 3 is "Cometary Graviton Ln".
+For example, Alpha's Division 3 is "Extraterrestrial Velocium Way".

 Putting this altogether, a galatic code of `b.980@0` has an address of `980 Nebular Zerium Ave of Bravo` because...